mer-hybris/hadk.sailfishos.org/new-device-build.rst

 partition.
 If you're lucky the device will simply use ``/dev/block/<somedev>`` and you can use the i9305 approach.
 If not then look in the recovery ``fstab`` for the right mapping.

+To double check, you can boot to CM and `adb shell` to examine ``/dev/block*`` and ``/dev/mmc*`` (udev-full) contents.
+Also boot into ClockworkMod Recovery, to check those (udev-less) paths there too.

-The build log will have provided feedback like:
+The build log will also have provided feedback like:

 .. code-block:: console